Professionalism and Ethics in Consulting

 Clients who turn to professional advisers expect to receive impartial and objective advice.
 They assume that the consultant will be free of biases, prejudices, preconceived ideas, and prefabricated and prepackaged solutions, which may have worked in other contexts but be inappropriate for the given client.
 The true professional aims to be as impartial and objective as possible, controlling emotions and not letting prejudices erode the value of advice.
 In practice, however, absolute impartiality and objectivity are difficult, if not impossible, to attain.

 Confidentiality is another universal principle of work done by independent professionals for their clients.
 Management consultants should accept neither to disclose any confidential information about clients, nor to make any use of this information to obtain benefits or advantages personally, for their firms, or for other clients.
 Clients must be sure that they can trust consultants.
-As a rule, some reference to confidentiality will be made in the consulting contract, but it may be general and could be easily overlooked during the assignment.
-The client may not specify what information must be treated as confidential and may be unaware of the various risks in working with information.

 Legal liability and professional responsibility